jphall663/awesome-machine-learning-interpretability/README.md

 **An incomplete, imperfect blueprint for a more human-friendly machine learning.** The resources in this repository can be used to do many of these things.
 ![alt-text](https://github.com/h2oai/mli-resources/blob/master/blueprint.png)
-Image credit: H2O.ai Machine Learning Interpretability team, https://github.com/h2oai/mli-resources.
+</br>Image credit: H2O.ai Machine Learning Interpretability team, https://github.com/h2oai/mli-resources.

 ## Table of Contents